nurmaton/qs-nets/README.md

   `helper4.nb` / `helper4.pdf` — numerical example verification (Example 4).
   `visualization4.py` — interactive 3D viewer for Example 4.

+- **Appendix/**
+  Documentation folder providing detailed explanations of the **visualization scripts** (`visualization1.py`–`visualization4.py`), including:
+  - Script dependencies and modular structure.
+  - Input/output format and coordinate conventions.
+  - How to extend visualization routines for new examples or geometries.

-> The `*.pdf` files are printed versions of the executed Mathematica notebooks for quick reading without Mathematica.
+> The `*.pdf` files are static versions of the executed Mathematica notebooks for quick reading without Mathematica.

 ---